-54. [FOREIGN OFFICE].
+52. [FOREIGN OFFICE].
 Correspondence respecting the Establishment of a Central Registry in the Foreign Office, 1904-5.
 [London], 1904-1906, with additional material to 1914 inserted at the end.
 Folio (32 x 22.5 cm).
-460 pp, comprising 1441/2 manuscript pp. and several manuscript tables; 1421/2 typescript pp. and several typescript tables; 147 printed pp; with 27 pp. of additional material loosely inserted at the end.
-Contemporary calf, spine title "General / Establishment of a Central Registry in the Foreign Office / 1904-05". \$1,650
+460 pp, comprising 1441⁄2 manuscript pp. and several manuscript tables; 1421⁄2 typescript pp. and several typescript tables; 147 printed pp; with 27 pp. of additional material loosely inserted at the end.
+Contemporary calf. \$1,650

 A substantial volume of internal government correspondence (full list of contents available upon request), documenting the complex bureaucratic changes taking place in the Foreign Office during the height of the British Empire.
 "The years 1900 to 1907 have justly been described, in relation to British foreign policy, as 'the end of isolation.'
 These years witnessed the signature by successive British governments of three important international agreements: the Anglo-Japanese Alliance of 1902; the Anglo-French Convention of 1904; and the Anglo-Russian Convention of 1907.
-It is no exaggeration to say that British foreign policy underwent a complete transformation during these years, that this short period constituted a watershed between the late Victorian period and what we may with hindsight refer to as the pre-war period...
+It is no exaggeration to say that British foreign policy underwent a complete transformation during these years, that this short period constituted a watershed between the late Victorian period and what we may with hindsight refer to as the prewar period...
 It is this transformation that helps make the few decades before the First World War such a fascinating and rewarding field of study for diplomatic historians" (Corp, The Transformation of the Foreign Office 1900-1907).
 Provenance: purchased at public auction in London.